 “Playing on the courts at Wimbledon was an incredible feeling.
 One of the best, and most memorable tournaments I can remember playing at that age.”

-James Marsalek, 20, won the Road To Wimbledon just six years ago and has decided, like Tom, to dedicate his time to persue a career in tennis.
-2009 was a memorable on for our ’06 boy’s champion as he conquered all at the UK National 18 & under junior championships, and a year later stormed to victory at international level in the pre-Wimbledon ITF Junior grass court event in Roehampton where he came through qualifying winning in total 11 tough matches at same wonderful venue that hosts the Wimbledon qualifiers, the Bank of England Sports Centre.
+James Marsalek won the Road To Wimbledon in 2006 and has decided, like Tom, to dedicate his time to persue a career in tennis.
+2009 was a memorable on for our former boy’s champion as he conquered all at the UK National 18 & under junior championships, and a year later stormed to victory at international level in the pre-Wimbledon ITF Junior grass court event in Roehampton where he came through qualifying winning in total 11 tough matches at same wonderful venue that hosts the Wimbledon qualifiers, the Bank of England Sports Centre.

 “I have good memories of HSBC Road To Wimbledon,” says Marsalek.
 “It was the first time I had played on grass and to win the event was fantastic.
 The experience of playing at Wimbledon helped me a lot when I played Junior Wimbledon in 2009 and 2010.”